mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/scaling-up.typ

 == Scaling Up

 There are two main ways to increase the performance of a processor to do more work in the same amount of time:
-1) Increase the frequency of the clock, or
+1) Increase the clock frequency, or
 2) increase the number of instructions performed each clock cycle... somehow.
 This section provides a short overview of the history of performance improvements and the mechanisms by which the performance improvements have been achieved.